Akram Aylisli: Stone Dreams controversy

-In late 2012 and early 2013, Aylisli found himself embroiled in controversy when his novella, Daş yuxular (Stone Dreams), was published in a Russian-language journal called Druzhba Narodov (Friendship of the Peoples).
+In late 2012 and early 2013, Aylisli found himself embroiled in controversy when his novella, Daş yuxular (Stone Dreams), was published in a Russian-language journal Druzhba Narodov (Friendship of the Peoples).
 It covers the pogroms of Armenians in Baku in 1989 and the massacre of Armenians in his native village by Turkish troops in 1919.
 The scenes of the recent past and the tales of old people about the Armenian massacre intertwined in the novel.
 The original book was written in 2006 in Azerbaijani language, but the author postponed the publication because he did not like the translation into Russian, which later performed by himself.
 The Original book in Azerbaijani has never been published ever since.

 Plot

 The novel tells the story of the Azerbaijani actor Saday Sadykhly and his efforts to protect his Armenian neighbors during the Sumgait and Baku Pogroms in the closing years of the Soviet Union.
 The novel begins as the severely beaten Sadykhly is being transported to the hospital: while trying to protect his Armenian neighbor he was also assaulted by the yeraz [Azeri refugees from Armenia] on the streets of Baku, who mistook him too for an Armenian.

 There are four main characters in the novel.
 Sadai Sadykhly, his friend Nunavrish Karabahly, also an actor, Sadykhly's father-in-law Professor of psychiatry, Dr. Abbasaliev and a surgeon in the hospital where Sadykhly was taken right after assault, Dr. Farid Farzaneh.
 Although it looks like that Sadykhly was recovering at the beginning, by the end his body couldn't sustain the physical injuries or the nervous pressure, and so he died.